Madonna on the Late Show with David Letterman in 1994

 American singer Madonna made an appearance on CBS's Late Show with David Letterman on March 31, 1994.
 The appearance was noted for an extremely controversial series of statements and antics by Madonna, which included many expletives.
-In particular, Madonna said the word "fuck" fourteen times throughout the interview.
+In particular, Madonna said the word fuck fourteen times throughout the interview.
 This made the episode the most censored in American network television talk-show history while at the same time garnering host David Letterman some of the highest ratings he ever received.
 Critics commented she reached her "lowest low".

-Madonna's language and behavior—which was provocative, seemingly spontaneous at times, full of double entendres, and ended with a playful refusal to leave the set—sparked a large public controversy.
+Madonna's language and behavior—which was provocative, seemingly spontaneous at times, and full of double entendres, and ended with a playful refusal to leave the set—sparked a large public controversy.
 The Federal Communications Commission received numerous complaints about the language used on the show, echoing Letterman's (sarcastic) remark that she had to stop using the bad language "because people don't want that in their own homes at 11:30 at night".